 Is pesto keto?

 Most recipes are keto-friendly.
 All of the ingredients have very little to no carbohydrates, making it a perfect keto condiment and ingredient to keep on hand.
+See my Keto Diet Resources for more information about a keto lifestyle.

 Is pesto low-FODMAP?